 Many have a sunset simulator too, which is a great way to drowsily slip into the land of nod.
-I love how the light in my bedroom fades from a bright white to a subtle deep red with my own wake-up light.
+I love how the light in my bedroom fades from the bright reading light setting to a subtle deep red and then turns off just as I’m falling asleep.